GuoBioinfoLab/TCellSI/README.md

 ResultScores <- TCSS_Calculate(sample_expression)
 ```
 #output:
-The output of the function is a data.frame with values representing T-cell state scores, where each row corresponds to a T-cell state and each column represents a sample name.
+The output of the function is a data.frame with TCSS metrics, where each row corresponds to a T cell state and each column represents a sample name.

 ```
 # ResultScores